yuvoh/fullstack-challenge/README.md

 # CopoFi Full-stack Challenge
-## Movie Database Manager
+## Movie Database Tool

-Thank you for taking the time to do our technical test.
+Thank you for taking the time to do our technical test, we know they take a while to complete, but they provide us invaluable information to ensure we hire the best people!

-You will be building a small app that integrates into a movies database.
-You will be building the front-end and an API that integrates with the database.
+You will be building a small web app that integrates into a movies database.
+You will be building the front-end and an API that interacts with the database.
+You'll find below the product specifications (in the form of user stories) and technical specifications your app should meet.
+The task is fairly open-ended, so build the app as you see fit, and feel free to extend the functionality with some idea of your own if you wish.

 ### Product Specifications
 Your app should satisfy the following four user stories:

 **As a** user running the application
 **I can** search for movies by their title
-**So that** I can find the movie I'm looking for
+**So that** I can find the movie I'm looking for.

 **As a** user running the application
 **I can** view the rank of each movie
-**So that** I know which movies are highly rated
+**So that** I know which movies are highly rated.

 **As a** user running the application
-**I can** see the director, and the list of actors with the roles they played for each movie **So that** I am able to check the cast of a movie
+**I can** see the director, and the list of actors with the roles they played for each movie **So that** I am able to check the cast of a movie.

 **As a** user running the application
 **I can** add a new movie and set the genre
-**So that** I keep the movie database up-to-date
+**So that** I keep the movie database up-to-date.

 **As a** user running the application
-**I can** assign a director and actors with their roles to a movie **So that** I am able to update the cast of new movies
+**I can** assign a director and actors with their roles to a movie **So that** I am able to update the cast of new movies.

-#### Optional Extension
+#### Optional Extensions

 **As a** user running the application
 **I can** see the highest ranking movie of each decade **So that** I know which was the best movie each decade.

+**As a** user running the application
+**I can** validate the title and year when adding new movies **So that** there are no duplicate movies in the database.

 ## Technical Specification